kweatherman/yara4ida/README.md

 ### Installation

-Copy `yara4ida.dll`, `yara4ida64.dll` and the `yara4ida_rules` folder to your IDA `plugins` directory.
+Copy `yara4ida.dll` and the `yara4ida_rules` folder to your IDA `plugins` folder.

-The default IDA hot key is "Ctrl-Y", but can be configured to another via your IDA "plugins.cfg" config file.
+The default IDA hot key is "Alt-Y", but can be configured to another via your IDA "plugins.cfg" config file.

-Requires IDA Pro version 8'ish.
+Requires IDA Pro version 9.2'ish.

 ### Using
 Invoke the plugin via hotkey or from the IDA Edit/Plugin menu -> "Yara4Ida".